mikeerickson/nptemplating-docs/docs/templating-migrating/overview.md

 The first step will be to validate your templates have migrated successfully when `np.Templating` was installed.

 :::info
-During the `np.Templating` installation process, all your templates which were located in you 📋 Templates folder were migrated and converted to the `np.Templating` syntax.
+During the `np.Templating` installation process, all your templates which were located in your "📋 Templates" folder were migrated and converted to the `np.Templating` syntax.
 If you wish to run templating migration process manually, use the `np:migrate-templates` command
 :::

 If you have templates which were not migrated correctly (we have attempted to cover all the possible templates, but there may be ones that `np.Templating` was not able to convert).